 Oilers at early crossroads vs. Sharks

-Cam Talbot allowed three goals in a 2:12 span of the second period — including one short-handed and one on the power play — and the Oilers failed to bounce back after squandering a two-goal lead in the third period of Saturday’s road loss to the rival Calgary.
+Cam Talbot allowed three goals in a 2:12 span of the second period — including one while short-handed and one on the power play.
+The Oilers failed to bounce back after squandering a two-goal lead in the third period of Saturday’s road loss to the rival Calgary Flames.

-“He gave up six tonight and anytime a goaltender gives up six, I’m sure you’re — he, we, the group — is looking for another save,” Edmonton coach Todd McLellan said Sunday, adding that

-“Cam’s still an important part of the team.
-As we go forward, we’ll make goaltender decisions.”

 Though it’s not yet known who will start against the Sharks, Talbot has lost five straight starts overall, posting a 4.63 goals-against average with an .845 save percentage.
 Backup Mikko Koskinen is 4-2-0 with a 2.60 GAA, a .917 save percentage and one shutout so far.

-“We’re getting some real good nights from players and we’re wasting them,” McLellan said.

 Draisaitl has three goals and an assist in a four-game points streak on the road, and McDavid has points in 10 of 11 games outside Edmonton in 2018-19.
-The two-time scoring champion also needs one goal for 100 in his career, and has four in his last five visits to SAP Center.
+McDavid, a two-time scoring champion, also needs one goal for 100 in his career and has four in his last five visits to SAP Center.

-Darrell Nurse said it’s not time to push the panic button yet.
+Darrell Nurse said it’s not time to push the panic button on the season just yet.

 “The season is not getting away at all,” the defenseman told the Edmonton Journal.
-“But we know we have to string some wins together here.
-That’s going to be our focus because we can’t wait and hope to get back into it in the middle of the season.”
+“But we know we have to string some wins together here.”

 After taking the season series-opener in 2017-18, Edmonton has surrendered 15 goals while losing three straight to San Jose (11-7-3), which is looking for its fourth win in five games.
 Aaron Dell made 30 saves and Joe Pavelski stayed red-hot with two goals in a 4-0 victory over the St. Louis Blues on Saturday.